 The Citi Double Cash is known for its 2x (2%) flat rate on all purchases.
 However, you do not earn the full 2x points upon making a purchase like with most other credit cards.
 Instead, you earn one point (or 1% cash back) upon purchase and another point (or 1% cash back) upon paying your bill.

 Unfortunately, the Double Cash Card does not have a sign-up bonus.
-This is common among high earning flat rate cards such as the American Express Blue Business Plus and its new cash back counterpart.
+This is common among high earning flat rate cards such as the American Express Blue Business Plus.
 A lack of sign-up bonus makes cards like the Double Cash great long-term keeper cards because you must use them for a long time to earn cash back that’s the equivalent of a sign-up bonus.

 Personally, I prefer cards with a slightly lower earning rate (or different earning structure) and a higher bonus.
 This is because you can get the bonus money upfront.
-For example, the Chase Freedom Unlimited has a bonus worth 15,000 Ultimate Rewards (UR) points.
-You would have to spend just $500 to earn the bonus.
-Earning the same 15,000 points with the Double Cash Card requires you to spend $7,500 and pay it back in full.
+For example, the Chase Freedom Unlimited has a sign-up bonus worth 20,000 Ultimate Rewards (UR) points (or $200 cash back).
+And the minimum spend requirement is just $500.
+Earning the same $200 with the Double Cash Card requires you to spend $10,000 and pay it back in full.
 That’s 20 times more money for the same bonus!

 The best redemption method with the Citi Double Cash depends on whether you have a premium Citi card.